Screen printing a hobby and a business for millions worldwide. But some things are needed for acquiring perfect and long-lasting designs.

-Creating a design is one thing, but making your clothing pieces last and maintaining your prints is another task, and you need to have some skills and knowledge to do it.
+Creating designs is one thing, but maintaining and caring for your prints is another task.
+You need to have some skills and knowledge to do it.

 What Is Curing In Screen Printing?

-Curing is an essential part of screen printing, but it seems like most people are unaware of it and have no idea what this practice is used for.
+Curing is an essential part of screen printing.
+But it seems like most people are unaware of it and have no idea how to do it.

-The curing practice is essential for a good screen printing experience, and if you want to create T-shirts that will have a cool print for a long time and won’t wash off, then this is what you need to start doing.
+The curing practice is essential.
+If you want to create t-shirts that will have a cool and long last print which won’t wash off, then this is what you need to do.

-To make sure your screen printing ink and the design on your shirts won’t disappear after a few washes, you need to cure it entirely.
+To make sure your screen printing ink and the design won’t fade after a few washes, you need to cure it.

-Print curing is essential if you want the ink to transfer to your T-shirt material properly, and if it is not cured the right way, your print will start falling off quickly, and your unique design will last you only a few days.
+Print curing is essential for the ink to transfer to your t-shirt material.
+If it’s not cured correctly, your print will fade fast.
+Your unique design will only last you a few days.

 While screen printing can be time-consuming and one additional step seems like a lot, this is crucial if you want to speed up the drying process and ensure you are getting the desired results.

 For that reason, always purchase a heat press or flash dryer for this matter; otherwise, you will be surprised that you are not getting the results like everyone else around you.

 However, you will need to know about the whole process and how it should be handled before you get into this sort of action because you can make big mistakes when treating the ink.